mikelemo/Bulk-Image-compressor/README.md

 	3) Select export path by clicking the button "Select Export Path" or just paste the relative path in the line edit box near the button

-	4) Press export and you will have your files resized and compressed according to the configurations.
+	4) Press export or shortcut CTRL+E and you will have your files resized and compressed according to the configurations.

 ##  Features that still don't work: